-It is possible that the Company may fail in its efforts to implement the Freshest Beer Program successfully, that its costs of implementation may exceed the value realized or that the outcome of such inventory reductions may prove detrimental to the Company's business trends and ability to execute at retail.
-The Company is in the early stages of implementation and may encounter unexpected problems with forecasting, production and wholesaler cooperation.
+It is possible that the Freshest Beer Program may not be successful, that its costs of implementation may exceed the value realized or that the outcome of such inventory reductions may prove detrimental to the Company's business trends and ability to execute at retail.
+The Company may encounter unexpected problems with forecasting, accounting, production and wholesaler cooperation.
 These issues could lead to shortages of the Company's products at the wholesaler and retailer levels, result in increased costs, negatively impact wholesaler relations, and/or delay the Company's implementation of this program.

-Because the Freshest Beer Program is still in the early stages of implementation and execution, the Company currently cannot predict with any precision the success of this program, the scope of its implementation in 2011 or the extent of the costs or business impacts associated with the program that might be incurred.
+Because the Freshest Beer Program is still in the early stages of implementation and execution, the Company currently cannot predict with any precision the success of this program, the scope of its further implementation in 2012 or the full extent of the costs or business impacts associated with the program that might be incurred.
 The Company currently believes the program will, in the long term, be beneficial to its business, but there can be no assurances that this will result.
-While the Company currently intends to implement the Freshest Beer Program cautiously with the ability to reverse direction, there can be no assurances that this reversal will be possible.

-The Company is Dependent on Key Suppliers, Including Foreign Sources; Its Dependence on Foreign Sources Creates Foreign Currency Exposure for the Company; The Company's Use of Natural Ingredients Creates Weather and Crop Reliability Exposure for the Company.
+The Company is Dependent on Key Suppliers, Including Foreign Sources; Its Dependence on Foreign Sources Creates Foreign Currency Exposure for the Company; The Company's Use of Natural Ingredients Creates Weather and Crop Reliability and Excess Inventory Exposure for the Company.

 The Company purchases a substantial portion of the raw materials used in the brewing of its products, including its malt and hops, from a limited number of foreign and domestic suppliers.
 The Company purchased most of the malt used in the production of its beer from one major supplier during 2010.
 The Company is exposed to the quality of the barley crop each year, and significant failure of a crop would adversely affect the Company's costs.
 The Company believes that there are other malt vendors available that are capable of supplying part of its needs.
-The Company uses Noble hops for its Samuel Adams® lagers.
+The Company uses Noble hops for its Samuel Adams lagers.
 Noble hops are varieties from several specific growing areas recognized for superior taste and aroma properties and include Hallertau-Hallertauer, Tettnang-Tettnanger, Hersbruck-Hersbrucker and Spalt-Spalter from Germany and Saaz-Saazer from the Czech Republic.
 Noble hops are rare and more expensive than most other varieties of hops.
 Traditional English hops, namely, East Kent Goldings and English Fuggles, are used in most of the Company's ales.
 The Company enters into purchase commitments with four hops dealers, based on the Company's projected future volumes and brewing needs.
 The dealers then contract with farmers to meet the Company's needs.
 However, the performance and availability of the hops may be materially adversely affected by factors such as adverse weather, the use of fertilizers and pesticides that do not conform to United States regulations, the imposition of export restrictions (such as increased tariffs and duties) and changes in currency exchange rates resulting in increased prices.
 The Company attempts to maintain over one year's supply of essential hop varieties on-hand in order to limit the risk of an unexpected reduction in supply.
 The Company stores its hops in multiple cold storage warehouses to minimize the impact of a catastrophe at a single site.
 Hops and malt are agricultural products and therefore many outside factors, including weather conditions, farmers rotating out of hops or barley to other crops, government regulations and legislation affecting agriculture, could affect both price and supply.